Voter Registration Guide

 Track, Track, Track

 Your rates will generally be 1–2 voter registrations per hour.
 However, please be diligent about tracking your success rates on a location-by-location basis.
 Over time this information can help you identify the best locations and will be good feedback to share with other Swing Left volunteers.

 - Don’t get discouraged!
 It’s normal to hear “no” a lot and you should expect a rate of 1-2 voter registrations per hour.
 This can depend on so many factors—weather, location, time of day—so don’t worry if things feel slow.
 Keep going and have fun!
 Everyone you register is important.

 - Take nothing personally and don’t argue with people who are rude or don’t want to register.
 Just shake it off and keep going!

 Be the kind of person you'd want to talk to.

-If you’re tabling, don’t stand behind the table.
-Move around, be assertive and friendly and let everyone see how much you are enjoying this.
+- If you’re tabling, don’t stand behind the table.
+Move around, be assertive and confident and let everyone see how much you are enjoying this.

 Ask questions and listen to the answer.
 Tailor your message to the individual.

 - Find your own pitch.
 Experiment and figure out what works best for you.

 - Connect voting to their lives and the issues they care about.